6r17/aiosow/README.md

 It is meant to allow software architect shape how code should be used.

-- Define your contributors boundaries without being restricted by a framework
+- Enforced Separation of Concerns
-- Allows code to live with it's problem instead of being tied to technical elements
+- Unparalled modularity
-- Allows unparalled modularity
+- You draw your framework

-## Enforced Separation of Concerns
+- Code lives with it's problem

 `aiosow` encourage a structure that separate implementations from the behavior.